-We don’t have a limit, though we ask that you use discretion for the benefit of all of our members.
+We do not have a limit, though recommend no more than 5 at once for the benefit of all of our members.
 We are more than happy to accommodate various projects and/or research, simply shoot us an email.

 How long can I keep books for?

-Our standard loan period is three weeks and we currently offer extensions via email only.
-Please shoot us an email and we will gladly extend your books for you!
+Our standard loan period is three weeks.
+Members can renew books once on their own by logging into their libib accounts.
+Please shoot us an email for any further renewals and we will gladly extend your books for you!

 Where do books at the VWL come from?